Howden: Notable people

+Media

+Television signals are received from either the Emley Moor or Belmont TV transmitters.
+Local radio stations are BBC Radio Humberside, Nation Radio East Yorkshire, Hits Radio East Yorkshire & North Lincolnshire, Greatest Hits Radio Yorkshire and Capital Yorkshire.
+The town is served by the local newspaper, The Goole Times.

 Governance

 An electoral ward with the same name exists.
 This ward stretches west to Barmby on the Marsh with a total population taken at the 2011 Census of 4,865.

 Politics

-The parliamentary seat of Haltemprice and Howden is held by David Davis, the former Shadow Home Secretary and former Secretary of State for Exiting the European Union.
+The parliamentary seat of Goole and Pocklington is held by David Davis, the former Shadow Home Secretary and former Secretary of State for Exiting the European Union.
 According to the 2011 UK census the civil parish of Howden had a population of 4,142, an increase on the 2001 UK census figure of 3,810.
 The civil parish also includes North Howden and part of Boothferry.

 The current Howden town councillor is Mark Preston, of the Conservative Party.